fieryknight2/minesweeper/README.md

 # Minesweeper

 A simple console based minesweeper clone.
+Recent changes use the help of AI to code.

 ## Installation